Things to Do at Oklahoma City National Memorial & Museum

 Field of Empty Chairs

-168 bronze and stone chairs representing each victim, arranged in nine rows corresponding to the nine floors of the building, with smaller chairs representing the 19 children who died
+168 bronze and stone chairs representing each victim, arranged in nine rows corresponding to the building's floors.
+The smaller chairs for the 19 children are particularly moving.

 Gates of Time